Ficool

 He selected a scroll at random.
 The paper was old but still intact, covered in faded characters describing some merchant's inventory from three hundred years ago.
 Worthless.
 He tucked it into his robe and continued browsing, eventually selecting two more scrolls of similar quality.
 Old poetry.
 A letter to someone long dead.
 Nothing anyone would miss.

-That night, in his room, Wang Ben carefully scraped the old ink from the first scroll.
+That night, in his room, Wang Ben scraped the old ink from the first scroll with slow, even strokes.
 The technique required patience.
 Too much pressure would damage the paper.
 Too little would leave traces of the original text.
 He worked slowly, methodically, until the scroll was blank.

 Then he began to write.

-The System couldn't guide his hand directly, but the knowledge was there, rising from somewhere deeper than conscious thought.
+The System couldn't guide his hand directly, but the knowledge was there, welling up from a place beyond conscious thought.
 He wrote in deliberately archaic language, mimicking the style of the old texts he'd been studying.
 Vague.
 Incomplete.
 The kind of half-remembered technique that might have been copied and recopied over centuries until crucial details were lost.

 On the Strengthening and Refinement of Meridian Pathways, he titled it.

-He rolled it carefully and set it aside.
+He rolled it with both hands and set it aside.
 The other two blank scrolls he would save for future use.

 The market was chaos.